hhtml-de/website/src/events/2024-11-05-fifth-meetup.md

 ## Rough Agenda

-We are planning to have 2 to 3 talk slots.
-The rough outline of our agenda for now is:
+The rough outline of our agenda is:

-- Doors open will be around 6pm CEST
+- Doors open will be around 6:00pm CEST
 - 6:30pm Hello Everyone
-- 6:45pm Talk Slot 1
-- Break
-- 7:30pm Talk Slot 2
-- More talks?
-- Networking
+- 6:45pm Marco Bretschneider - ARIA - Why we struggle so much with accessibility
+- 7:30pm Manuel Matuzovic - The UX of HTML
+- 8:30pm Alex Claes - Live Coding: Fixing Accessibility Issues
-- 10:00pm Closing
+- 9-latest 10pm Mingle & Closing

+The times can vary a bit.
+There will be Pizza.
+Probably between the second and third talk.

 ## Call for Proposals

-We are looking for talks.
-Our [Call For Proposals](https://hhtml.de/call-for-proposals/) is now officially open.

-There will probably be a talk by [Manuel Matuzovic](https://front-end.social/@matuzo).
-Details are to be discussed and will be announced as soon as we know more.
+Right now, the talks for the evening are set.
+We don't plan to schedule any further ones for the evening.

+If you plan to give a talk at some later date, feel free to reach out via our [Call For Proposals Issue Board](https://hhtml.de/call-for-proposals/) and include possible dates into your proposal.

+## Raffle

 Manuel will also give away a copy of his new book, the [Accessibility Cookbook](https://accessibility-cookbook.com) in a raffle.